FueledByGoogle/Plants/README.md

   - Easily delete entries by swiping left in the cell.
   - Edit an existing entry from calendar view.
 ### Expense Edit View
-  - Textview automatically scrolls up if cursor is obscured by the keyboard (pain in the ass).
+  - Textview automatically scrolls up if cursor is obscured by the keyboard (Ths was a pain in the ass to get right).
 ### Add Expense view
   - Enter a detailed description of an expense
 ### Chart View